 Downtime considerations

 This approach requires suspending write operations to the database application for the duration of the export/import process.
 You can then resume the write operations on the new system.
-This is because pg_dump
+This is because pg_dump takes an online snapshot of the source database.
+As a result, the changes after the backup starts aren't included in the output.

 The required downtime depends on many factors, including: